-this OES Report that "oil was extracted and was vented into the atmosphere" and it is not 2 clear that this OES Report was filed as a result of the extraction and venting of oil 3 reported by Mr. La Fevers in the MCR message, or if it is related to a different release. $\frac{37}{2}$ 4 As it turns out, SoCalGas believes there were similar events at SS-25 after 5 November 13, 2015.
-SoCalGas states "[f]rom November 13, 2015 through February 11, 6 2016, pressure within the SS-25 well caused liquid to become aerosolized during kill 7 events and on a periodic basis between kill attempts.
-See, e.g., Boots & Coots' daily 8 reports which were previously provided to SED with Bates range 9 AC CPUC SED DR 16 0025631 - AC CPUC SED DR 16 0025808."38 In this 10 same response, SoCalGas fails to say whether or not additional similar events occurred 11 on November, 13, 2015.
-To SED's knowledge, no additional MCR notices stating: "oil 12 was extracted and was vented into the atmosphere" were dispatched for any of the events 13 that occurred on or after November 13, 2015.
-14 at this time, RP is handling the containment and cleanup."
-SoCalGas does not say in

-IV.
-REGARDING SOCALGAS' PURPOSEFUL OIL RELEASE ON NOVEMBER 13, 2015, SOCALGAS FAILED TO PROVIDE TO THE PUBLIC THE DETAILED WARNING PROVIDED TO ITS OWN EMPLOYEES, THUS TREATING INFORMATION INCONSISTENTLY

-20 While I cannot discern by facts provided by SoCalGas that SoCalGas or Boots &

-21 Coots specifically took an action to extract and vent oil to the atmosphere, in response to

-22 Mr. La Fevers' testimony, I provide further evidence and reasoning below to support my
+- at this time, RP is handling the containment and cleanup."
+SoCalGas does not say in - 2 this OES Report that "oil was extracted and was vented into the atmosphere" and it is not - 3 clear that this OES Report was filed as a result of the extraction and venting of oil - 4 reported by Mr. La Fevers in the MCR message, or if it is related to a different release.
+37 - As it turns out, SoCalGas believes there were similar events at SS-25 after - November 13, 2015.
+SoCalGas states "[f]rom November 13, 2015 through February 11, - 7 2016, pressure within the SS-25 well caused liquid to become aerosolized during kill - 8 events and on a periodic basis between kill attempts.
+See, e.g., Boots & Coots' daily - 9 reports which were previously provided to SED with Bates range - 10 AC\CPUC\SED\DR\16\0025631 AC\CPUC\SED\DR\16\0025808."38 In this - same response, SoCalGas fails to say whether or not additional similar events occurred - on November, 13, 2015.
+To SED's knowledge, no additional MCR notices stating: "oil - was extracted and was vented into the atmosphere" were dispatched for any of the events - that occurred on or after November 13, 2015. - 15 IV.
+REGARDING SOCALGAS' PURPOSEFUL OIL RELEASE ON - 16 NOVEMBER 13, 2015, SOCALGAS FAILED TO PROVIDE TO THE - 17 PUBLIC THE DETAILED WARNING PROVIDED TO ITS OWN - 18 EMPLOYEES, THUS TREATING INFORMATION - 19 INCONSISTENTLY - 20 While I cannot discern by facts provided by SoCalGas that SoCalGas or Boots & - 21 Coots specifically took an action to extract and vent oil to the atmosphere, in response to - 22 Mr. La Fevers' testimony, I provide further evidence and reasoning below to support my - 23 testimony. - Mr. La Fevers states that he was present at the SS-25 well site on November 13, - 25 2015 and that he notified Dispatch about the release that is subject of the Message Center